NEONScience/NEON-Data-Skills/tutorials/Python/Hyperspectral/hyperspectral-classification/classification_endmember_extraction_py/classification_endmember_extraction_py.md

 * **`plot_aop_refl`**: function to plot a band of NEON hyperspectral data for reference

 Once PySpTools is installed, import the following packages.

-import h5py, os, copy
-import matplotlib.pyplot as plt import numpy as np import pysptools.util as util import pysptools.eea as eea #endmembers extraction algorithms import pysptools.abundance_maps as amap import pysptools.classification as cls import pysptools.material_count as cnt

-%matplotlib inline

-#for clean output, to not print warnings, don't use when developing script
-import warnings
-warnings.filterwarnings('ignore')

-Define the function `read_neon_reflh5` to read in the h5 file, without cleaning it (applying the no-data value and scale factor); we will do that with a separate function that also removes the water vapor bad band windows.

 ```python